-25 These findings are robust to changes in the estimation horizon and in the weighting matrix.
-As a robustness check, I included the discount factors among the parameters to estimate.
-The resulting values for β'' and γ were, respectively, around 0.4 and 0.9; the other parameter estimates were unchanged, with the exception of m'', whose estimate was marginally positive.
-Loosely speaking, a reduction in the discount factor works to strengthen the preference for current consumption, thus working in the same direction as an increase in the loan-to-value when it comes to explaining the high sensitivity of demand to aggregate shocks.
-Howhypothesis of equality between the model and the data.
-Perhaps the simplest explanation for this finding is that the model lacks such features as expectational delays, inertial adjustment of prices, or habit persistence, which elsewhere authors have shown can help replicate the delayed responses of macroeconomic variables to various shocks (see, e.g., Julio Rotemberg and Michael Woodford, 1997; Galí and Gertler, 1999; Fuhrer, 2000).
+While the estimates of α , m and m'' are all statistically significant, 25 I reject the null hypothesis of equality between the model and the data.
+Perhaps the simplest explanation for this finding is that the model lacks features such as expectational delays, inertial adjustment of prices or habit persistence that elsewhere authors have shown can help replicating the delayed responses of macroeconomic variables to various shocks (see e.g. Julio Rotemberg and Michael Woodford, 1997, Galí and Gertler, 1999, Fuhrer, 2000).